Environmental standard: European Union

 Within the Treaty on the Functioning of the European Union, the Union integrates a self-commitment towards the environment.
-In Title XX, Article 191.1, it is settled: “Union policy on the environment shall contribute to the pursuit of the following objectives: — preserving, protecting and improving the quality of the environment, — protecting human health, — prudent and rational utilization of natural resources, — promoting measures at international level to deal with regional or worldwide environmental; problems, and in particular combating climate change.”
+In Title XX, Article 191.1, it is settled: "Union policy on the environment shall contribute to the pursuit of the following objectives: — preserving, protecting and improving the quality of the environment, — protecting human health, — prudent and rational utilization of natural resources, — promoting measures at international level to deal with regional or worldwide environmental; problems, and in particular combating climate change."
 All environmental actions are based on this article and lead to a suite of environmental laws.
 European environmental regulation covers air, biotechnological, chemical, climate change, environmental economics, health, industry and technology, land use, nature and biodiversity, noise, protection of the ozone layer, soil, sustainable development, waste, and water.

 The European Environment Agency (EEA) consults the member states about environmental issues, including standards.

 The environmental standards set by European legislation include precise parametric concentrations of pollutants and also includes target environmental concentrations to be achieved by specific dates.

 United States

 In the United States, the development of standards is decentralized.
 These standards were developed by more than a hundred different institutions, many of which are private.
 The method of handling environmental standards is a partly fragmented plural system, which is mainly affected by the market.
-Under the Trump Administration, Climate standards have increasingly become a site of conflict in the politics of global warming.
+Under the first Trump administration, climate standards increasingly became a site of conflict in the politics of global warming.